2 years ago

 How many car seats will fit?

 The second row bench is made up of three separate seats and it can fit three Clek Foonf car seats.
 That sounds kind of annoying (how is someone getting buckled into the middle seat?).
 We have two kids so it feels great for us.
+Older kids can sit in the third row, but a child in a booster or car seat cannot.

 How does the interior feel with two kids?